ISLaND Lab

 To investigate why some neurodivergent children have difficulty acquiring spoken language, and how this might impact their social, cognitive, and emotional development.

 In 2023/24, just under 200 families with a minimally verbal child aged 4-12-years were recruited.
 Participants will be involved in four waves of data collection.
+Data will be gathered across a range of domains measuring:

 This data will be obtained from a combination of caregiver questionnaires and natural language samples of the child communicating with either a family member or researcher.